Banco do Brasil S A : Officer Election | MarketScreener

 INFORMATION TO THE MARKET

-In addition to the Information to the Market released on March 28th, 2023, Banco do Brasil S.A. informs that the Board of Directors, in a meeting held on April 13th, 2023, based on article 21, item X, of BB's Bylaws, elected with effects as of today, Mr. Alan Carlos Guedes de Oliveira as Risk Management Officer.
+In addition to the Information to the Market released on March 28th, 2023, Banco do Brasil S.A. informs that the Board of Directors, in a meeting held on April 17th, 2023, based on article 21, item X, of BB's Bylaws, elected with effects on May 08th, 2023, Mr. Luciano Matarazzo Regno as Credit Officer.

 Daniel Alves Maria